tmthrgd/jQuery-Page-Peel/readme.txt

 == Installation ==

-1. Upload `/jquery-page-peel/` to the `/wp-content/plugins/` directory
+1. Upload `/jquery-page-peel/` to the `/wp-content/plugins/` directory.
-1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu.
-1. (Optional) Specify your settings (link and target) in the settings menu
+1. (Optional) Specify your settings through the settings menu.
-1. (Optional) Create an png image (307px X 308px).
-Use img.png as an example
-1. (Optional) Replace img.png with your image
+1. (Optional) Follow the instructions to replace the image.

 == Screenshots ==

-1. Normall.
+1. Normal.
 2. When a user hovers over.
+3. Admin Interface.

 == Frequently Asked Questions ==

 = Can I change the image? =

 Yes.
-All you need to do is replace img.png with your image.
+Follow the instructions found on the options page.

+= Will it work in IE6? =

+Partially.
+It will be positioned correct but it will not display properly unless you have an ie6pngfix.htc file setup.

 == Changelog ==

+= 1.3 =
+* Complete code rewrite.
+* Added border:none.
+* Fixed z-index.
+* Implemented nonce for greater security.

 = 1.2 =
 * Fixed a bug that could cause issues with other plugins.

 = 1.1 =
-* Cleaned up the code.

-= 1.0 =
 * Initial Release.

+== Upgrade Notice ==

+= 1.3 =
+* Implemented nonce for greater security.

 `<?php code(); ?>`